Awards and Prizes

 From the history makers and it thinkers to collective memory and multicultural history, our Awards & Prizes in support and acknowledge contributions towards historical practice and theory, through exploring the past to engage and inform the memories and historical narrative of our present and future communities.

 HCNSW Awards 2020 – Studio recording.
 Photo credit: Catherine Shirley

 2020 Awards & Prizes Ceremony – available online

 The HCNSW Awards 2020 was announced online on 6 November 2020.

 This online ceremony was recorded and is available to watch any time and anywhere on the HCNSW YouTube channel.
 To watch our 2020 HCNSW Awards ceremony, access it via the button below, which will take you directly to our YouTube channel.

 Our awards and prizes foster excellence in Australian historical writing, showcase and reward best practice, and advance and promote public understanding and appreciation of history.

-We offer a number of prestigious annual awards and prizes totalling $3,000 in prize money.
-Winners are announced and presentations made at our Annual History Lecture in September.
+We offer a number of prestigious annual awards and prizes totalling $3,500 in prize money.
+Winners will be announced and presentations made during History Week 2021.